basilhendroff/truenas-iocage-wordpress/README.md

 DEFAULT_GW_IP="192.168.1.1"
 TIME_ZONE="Australia/Perth"
 ```
-Many of the options are self-explanatory, and all should be adjusted to suit your needs, but only a few are mandatory.
+Many of the options are self-explanatory, and all can be adjusted to suit your needs, but only a few are mandatory.
 The mandatory options are:

 * JAIL_IP is the IP address for your jail.
 You can optionally add the netmask in CIDR notation (e.g., 192.168.1.199/24).
 If not specified, the netmask defaults to 24 bits.
 Values of less than 8 bits or more than 30 bits are invalid.
 * DEFAULT_GW_IP is the address for your default gateway